 It seems like coffee houses, juice bars and other similar joints are springing up all over the place.
 Evidently, these establishments are big business and many job opportunities are starting to become available within these outfits, including baristas, juice operators and managerial positions.

 Conferences and cultural events require hospitality staff to ensure they run smoothly, from customer service representatives to promotional teams and bar staff.
 Catering and hospitality staff are also especially important within public service institutions, such as hospitals, schools and universities.

 The tourism industry incorporates many of the same careers as the hospitality industry.
 However, many other careers impact on people’s tourist activity.
-People who work in travel agencies and tourist information centres provide a valuable service, which facilitates people’s holiday experiences.
+People who work in travel agencies and tourist information centres provide valuable services, which facilitates people’s holiday experiences.

 Their specialist knowledge of certain areas is greatly important in helping people to make the most of their free time in new places.
 Admittedly, the internet and travel literature are becoming increasingly popular alternatives to dealing with people face-to-face in these kinds of establishments.
 However, if people want a slightly more personal touch when planning their adventures, these guys are there to help.

 Similarly, tour operators, tour guides, holiday reps and staff who work at tourist attractions help people to make the most of their experiences.
-These kinds of roles are also especially important within slightly more extreme areas of tourism, such as adventure sport holidays, where people with specialist safety and technical knowledge and skills are required.
+These kinds of roles are also especially important within slightly more extreme areas of tourism, such as adventure sport holidays, where people with specialist skills, and safety and technical knowledge are required.

 Careers in passenger services are another important part of the tourism industry.
 Air cabin crews and customer service staff on trains, ferries, cruise ships and coaches are essential for helping people’s trips be as comfortable and enjoyable as possible.